giantswarm/fmt/go/general_style_guide.md

 For each identified vulnerability:

 1. First, try to update the vulnerable dependency.
-If the dependency is not a _direct_ dependency, try using `go mod graph` to identify which package imports it, and update that instead.
+If the dependency is not a _direct_ dependency, try using `go mod graph` to identify which package imports it, and update that instead. [helcaraxan/gomod](https://github.com/Helcaraxan/gomod) is also incredibly useful for debugging dependency issues.
+It can identify paths to a specific dependency with `gomod graph -d <your dependency>` and even represent the dependency tree graphically.
 2. If the vulnerable dependency can't be resolved by updating a direct dependency, add a `replace` directive to your `go.mod` file.
 For example, in the finding above, `gorilla/websocket v1.4.0` is vulnerable, but `v1.4.2` has been fixed.
 This vulnerability can be mitigated by adding the following to the project's `go.mod` ():